-With the release this week of the new Tom Cruise movie Edge of Tomorrow we'll take a retrospective look at what I consider the top ten films of one of Hollywood's longest reigning leading men...Tom Cruise.
+With the release this week of the new Tom Cruise movie The Mummy we'll take a retrospective look at what I consider the top ten films of one of Hollywood's longest reigning leading men...Tom Cruise.
 There's a lot to choose from when dealing with a guy with a huge filmography such as his.
 Dramas, comedies, and most importantly action flicks.
 Before anyone asks we're not counting cameos or bit parts (sorry Tropic Thunder).
 So without any more small talk let's get to it!

 10. Top Gun (1986): Cruise plays Lieutenant Pete "Maverick" Mitchell, a great pilot, but when he gets to Miramir Naval Air Station he starts to notice he isn't the only great pilot.
 Now he's going head to head with Tom "Iceman" Kasanzky for the title of Top Gun.
 Cruise takes this homo-erotic 80's cheeser and lot's it full of his brand of charisma and charm.
 And what we're left with is a breathless thrill ride straight into the "Danger Zone"